Get Help Today(877) 648-4288

 - Acute narrow-angle glaucoma: Ativan can increase the pressure inside the eye, making the condition worse.

-Serious side effects from Ativan aren’t too common but can occur and you should call your doctor right away if you experience any.
+Serious side effects from Ativan aren’t too common, but you should call your doctor right away if you experience any.
+The risk of serious side effects from Ativan greatly increases if an individual consumes more than prescribed or if the medicine is used in any other form than prescribed (i.e., snorting or even intravenous).
 Call 911 if you experience allergic reactions or symptoms that feel life-threatening.
 Serious side effects include:

 - Slowed or troubled breathing